-There is something about Sri Lanka.
+Why visit Sri Lanka?
+There is just something special about Sri Lanka.
 My soul is being stirred continually.
 I feel like I have stepped back in time.
 To a simpler life.
 Albeit somewhat chaotic, a life where people are truly connected by the ordinary moments of daily life.

 There are so many moments when you travel.
 Moments that are not able to be captured on camera.
 Moments that resonate somewhere deep inside of you.
 Mental snapshots.
+Encounters with locals.
 Delightful, and some not so delightful, moments of real life unfolding before your very eyes.

 Riding the local buses this sense of community is palpable.
 On one trip, when all the students piled on to the bus, there were knowing glances.
 Older students looking out for younger ones, backpacks piled onto the laps of people lucky enough to have a seat.

 When the bus passed Diyaluma Falls, the driver motioned for me to take a picture.
-I think I was daydreaming and missed it.
-A few minutes later, he stopped the bus, looked at me and said, “Get out!”
+He stopped the bus, looked at me and said, “Get out!”
 I replied, “Well don’t leave without me!”
-I hopped out and snapped a few pictures while the entire bus load waited!
+I hopped out and snapped a few pictures while the entire busload waited!
 Definitely a moment.

 While admiring the stone carving in the wall at the Dowa Temple, a group of Sri Lankans, after much giggling, asked us to be in their photograph.

-When we entered the temple, the man in charge personally escorted us and proudly showed us the ancient cave paintings and Buddhas.
-He tied string around our wrists (very, very important assured our guesthouse host), helped us wrap coins as an offering and left us to meditate in the temple alone.
+When we entered the Dowa Temple, the man in charge personally escorted us and proudly showed us the ancient cave paintings and Buddhas.
+He tied strings around our wrists (very, very, important assured our guesthouse host) helped us wrap coins as an offering, and left us to meditate in peace.

 Sri Lankans curiously ask where you are from.
 It is the first question they pose.
 When we proudly say, “Canada” there is a slight pause.
 Then they respond, “It is hard to meet Canadians.”
 “Oh, Canada…so far away.”
 “You are lucky to be born in Canada.
 It is a peaceful and safe country, like Australia.”
 “You have snow.”
 When we tell them it can get to minus 30, they are incredulous.
 Short conversations with strangers lead to a handshake and an exchange of names.
 Every time.